DinnEferet/Open-Inventory/README.md

 GNU General Public License v3.0

 ### Description:
-Open Inventory is a simple, open-source inventory management system.
-It is my first application, written as an individual project for a Computer Science course I'm enrolled in at the time of writing this README.
+Open Inventory is a simple, python-based, open-source inventory management system.
+It is, at the time of this writing, being developed as part of my Senior Design Project at the American University of Nigeria (AUN), for the Fall 2018 semester.

 ### Languages:
-* Python (front end)
+* Python (user interface, programming logic, business rules)
-* MySQL (back end)
+* MySQL (database functionality)

-### Key Modules/Tools/Extensions:
+### Python Modules:
-* Tkinter, Pmw (GUI)
+* Tkinter, Pmw (GUI design)
+* webbrowser (link to GitHub)
+* re (regular expressions)
-* MySQLdb (database)
+* MySQLdb (MySQL connections)

-### Key Features
-* An intutive user interface
-* A user account management system
-* A user inventory management system
-* A database